digital-asset/ghc-lib/README.md

 ## Using `ghc-lib`

 The packages `ghc-lib-parser` and `ghc-lib` are available on [Hackage](https://hackage.haskell.org/), and can be used like any normal packages, e.g. `cabal install ghc-lib`.
-Since `ghc-lib-parser` and `ghc-lib` conflict perfectly with the GHC API and [`template-haskell`](https://hackage.haskell.org/package/template-haskell), the packages are [hidden by default](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#using-packages) : use the language extension `PackageImports` to do `import "ghc-lib" ...` or `import "ghc-lib-parser" ...` as approriate.
+Since `ghc-lib-parser` and `ghc-lib` conflict perfectly with the GHC API and [`template-haskell`](https://hackage.haskell.org/package/template-haskell), ~the packages are [hidden by default](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#using-packages)~ (actually, they are not - we don't enable that at this time as it requires newer versions of Cabal) : use the language extension `PackageImports` to do `import "ghc-lib" ...` or `import "ghc-lib-parser" ...` as approriate.
 There are two release streams within the `ghc-lib` name:

 * Version 8.8.1 will be the version of `ghc-lib` produced against the released GHC 8.8.1, once it comes out;
 * Version [0.20190204](http://hackage.haskell.org/package/ghc-lib-0.20190204) is the version of `ghc-lib` using GHC HEAD on the date 2019-02-04.